p-program/website/content/post/FengQingYang.md

 So, let me introduce one of our Chinese superheroes —— 风清扬.

 Before that, I have to say that 李小龙(Bruce Jun Fan Lee) is not a superhero.
-He was just a  person who fights better than normal Chinese people.
+He was just a  person who fought better than normal Chinese people.
 I respect him from my heart.

 Superheroes should be a special symbol which do not exist in this real world.But their legend inspire us to fight against this world.

-风清扬 (FengQingYang) only shows up in the chapter 10 of a Chinese novel named <笑傲江湖>（The Smiling, Proud Wanderer）.
-It was written by Louis 金庸（Cha Leung-yung）.
-He is someone like Stan Lee for some Chinese people.
+风清扬 (FengQingYang) only shows up in the chapter 10th of a Chinese novel named <笑傲江湖>（The Smiling, Proud Wanderer）.
+It was written by 金庸（Louis Cha Leung-yung）. 金庸 is someone like Stan Lee for some Chinese people.

 I would try to make some simple translation, with some live codes and imagination, to show you who 风清扬 is.